 The humble quesadilla wears many hats.
 It's a quick weeknight meal that can transform yesterday's leftovers into something new and tasty.
 It's also a fuss-free snack that will satisfy a group of hungry teenagers — or the crowd at your next cocktail party.
-Fill it with plain cheese and beans or with shrimp and avocado, the quesadilla is whatever you want to make it.
+Fill it with plain cheese and beans or with shrimp and avocado; the quesadilla is whatever you want to make it.

-Making quesadillas as about as easy as it comes.
+Making quesadillas is about as easy as it comes.
 Warm a tortilla in a skillet and top with cheese and fillings.
 Wait until everything is warm and gooey, then fold and dig in.
 I prefer flour tortillas for quesadillas — they're usually easier to find in the larger 9- or 10-inch size and they get nicely crispy in the pan without breaking apart when you fold or cut them.

 One trick — a surprising trick! — is to use only a little bit of butter or oil in the pan when cooking the quesadillas.
 Too much and I find the tortilla ends up soggy and greasy instead of crispy.
 Just a half teaspoon or so to coat the bottom of the pan ensures a crispy tortilla with golden-brown spots.

 Play with the burner temperature, too.
-On my electric stove, medium heat will cook the quesadilla in a few minutes, with the cheese melting that the tortilla crisping almost simultaneously.
+On my electric stove, medium heat will cook the quesadilla in a few minutes, with the cheese melting and the tortilla crisping almost simultaneously.
 On gas stoves in former apartments, I usually cooked the quesadillas over slightly higher heat.

 My only other word of advice is to keep it simple with the fillings.
 Stick to just a few ingredients and only use about 1/2 cup or so per quesadilla.
 The melted cheese will hold the filling in place once the tortilla is folded and help prevent it from tumbling out on the plate.
 Don't feel limited to just South American ingredients either!
-A quesadilla is really just a vehicle for whatever combinations of ingredients your imagination can create.
+The quesadilla is really just a vehicle for whatever combinations of ingredients your imagination can create.

 Do you love quesadillas?
 What are your favorite fillings?